Thinking about bone health? You should be.

 There are 206 bones in the human body.

-Our goal at Apex Orthopedics & Sports Medicine is to keep them all in tip-top shape and far from fractures.
+Our goal at Kansas City Orthopedic Alliance is to keep them all in tip-top shape and far from fractures.
 This is why we implemented a bone health program in Kansas City.

 Why should i find a bone health program?